 This might be the most simple to understand.
 This typically involves a single bottom line, which are seen as profits and losses (fiscal).
 Politically, this receives the most attention because people need jobs because there are taxes to pay.
 If your organization stays in the black financially, then you have a economically sustainable business.

 A business that closes after so many months or years should not be considered unsustainable.
 There are many factors involved.
 For example, a owner who is about to retire might not be able to find suitable owners to take over their business and their best option is to close the doors.
-Furthermore, they may be disrupted by advances in technology, politics, or consumer trends.
+Furthermore, they may be rapidly disrupted by advances in technology, politics, mainstream media, or consumer trends.